307261 Máni: Topography

 The 8 August 2020 occultation revealed massive topographic features along Máni's northeastern outline, or limb, which notably includes a crater-like depression 322 ± 39 km wide and 45.1 ± 1.5 km deep, and a 25±4 km (15.5±2.5 mi)-tall peak near the rim of the depression.
 Another depression feature about 10 km wide and 11 km deep was detected by a single telescope from Varages, France during the occultation; this depression feature partially occulted the star as Máni emerged, which resulted in the star brightening gradually instead of instantly.
 The elevations of these observed topographic features lie beyond the maximum elevation of 6–7 km expected for an icy body of Máni's size, signifying that the object may have experienced a large impact in its past.
 It would be possible for Máni to support its massive topographic features if its material strength increases toward its core.
 Topographic features on other TNOs have been previously observed through occultation, such as 208996 Achlys which has a depression feature at least 8 km deep.

 The topographic peak on Máni has a height comparable to Mars's tallest mountain, Olympus Mons, and the central mound of the Rheasilvia crater on asteroid Vesta.
 If Máni's topographic peak is a mountain, then it would qualify as one of the tallest known mountains in the Solar System.
-It is possible that this topographic peak may actually be an unknown 213 km-diameter satellite that was passing in front or behind Máni during the occultation, but this scenario is unlikely according to Bruno Sicardy, one of the occultation team members.
-A satellite of this size would not be large enough to explain Máni's excess thermal emission.

 If Máni's massive depression is a crater, then it would be the first observation of a massive crater on a TNO.
 The depression's width takes up about 40% of Máni's diameter, which is comparable to the largest crater-to-diameter ratios seen in Saturn's moons Tethys and Iapetus.
 For context, Tethys's largest crater Odysseus takes up about 43% of its diameter, while Iapetus's largest crater Turgis takes up about 40% of its diameter, but they are much shallower than the purported Máni crater.
-The trans-Neptunian dwarf planets Pluto and Charon do not exhibit such large craters on the other hand, (Note: Pluto has an over-1000 km-wide ice-covered basin named Sputnik Planitia, although it is unclear whether it originated from an impact.) as their largest crater-to-diameter ratios are 10.5% and 18.9%, respectively.
+The trans-Neptunian dwarf planet Pluto and its moon Charon do not exhibit such large craters on the other hand, (Note: Pluto has an over-1000 km-wide ice-covered basin named Sputnik Planitia, although it is unclear whether it originated from an impact.) as their largest crater-to-diameter ratios are 10.5% and 18.9%, respectively.
 The depth of Máni's massive depression takes up 5.7% of Máni's diameter and exceeds those seen in the largest craters of other Solar System bodies of comparable size: the largest crater of Saturn's moon Mimas has a depth of up to 10–12 km and Vesta's Rheasilvia crater has a depth of up to 25 km.